Get an Hawaii Operating Agreement Template Today

 • No, Hawaii does not require you to file your Operating Agreement.
 However, you should keep the original copy with official company records.

 • Legally, you can write your own Operating Agreement.
-A customizable template by ZenBusiness can make the process easier, but you should still seek professional help.
+A operating agreement template by ZenBusiness can make the process easier, but you should still seek professional help.

 • Even if you choose to draft your own Operating Agreement, it’s still wise to show it to a lawyer to ensure you get everything right.